couchbaselabs/observability/examples/native/README.md

 - `CB_VERSION`, the Couchbase Server version (tag on DockerHub) to run on all nodes.
 Defaults to enterprise-6.6.3.
 - `NODE_RAM` (in MiB).
 Defaults to 1024, and is used to calculate service quotas.
-- `LOAD`, a Boolean denoting whether a light load should be thrown at the cluster using `cbc-pillowfight`.
-Defaults to `false`.
+- `LOAD`, a Boolean denoting whether a very light load should be thrown at the cluster using `cbc-pillowfight`, simulating cluster use.
+Defaults to `true`.

 ## Grafana Dashboard development ##